ABorrel/chemmaps-InterPred-Bodymap/README.md

 - Compute the 3D plan with several different plan
 - change background in function of the map
 - develop a carciMap choose on the 1600 chemicals and 1600 chemicals on the DSSTOX
+- Change color when chemicals are uploaded and rocket size

 ### Interferences